 Thanks to her self study of English and the social entrepreneurship training provided to her by Favela Inc, she now finds herself invited to share her organization's story around the world as she continues to grow it.
 When we met, she was about to set off for Grenoble, France to advise a local Muslim youth community interested in following a similar model.
-Her students from the favela will follow later this year for an exchange where they will stay and create music in the favela.
+Later this year, her students will welcome this group from France for an exchange where they will stay and create music in the favela.

 When you meet Isis you see a young woman who navigated difficulty to become a community leader.
 For her, music played a big role in providing opportunity.
 She wishes to offer a similar path to other favela youth.

 Experiences like this reaffirm that positive ideas can travel the world in fascinating ways.
 And, we all have a little something to teach and to learn from the world we inhabit.

 Paulinho and the Sitiê Eco Park (Ecological Park)

 Our path continued to the Vidigal Sitiê Eco Park, on the favela's green edge.
 When I'd first heard of this favela experience component, my expectations were admittedly low.
 I was surprised, however — not only by how green and lush this urban forest park was, but also by how much had to be overcome to reclaim the space.